 Easy Tennis Betting Tips: Get Started Making Smart Bets

-Tennis is one of the most bet on-on sports in the world, and one of the more difficult sports to start betting on.
+Tennis is one of the most bet on sports in the world, and one of the more difficult sports to start betting on.

-Be wary of Tennis Futures Odds, Especially for Favorites
+Be Wary of Tennis Futures Odds, Especially for Favorites

-Use Elo as your guide, not ATP/WTA Rankings
+Use Elo as Your Guide, Not ATP/WTA Rankings

 You can find a Tennis Elo list at Tennis Abstract.
 Keep in mind, however, that this list considers a player’s entire career, so it’s not the most sensitive to recent changes, especially regarding players with a large body of work.

 Consider the Number of Sets

-This means that a three-set tennis match is more like three individual matches that should be treated individually.
+A three-set tennis match is more like three individual competitions.
 From a statistics standpoint, this means that you can use Elo to calculate the probability of victory for each set, as well as the match itself.

 You can read more about how this works, but the important thing to know is that matches with more sets increase the favorite’s probability of winning, but decrease their probability of winning in straight sets.